 You all know how I love a good steak.
 What goes good with steak?
-Potatoes.
+First off having it in a great marinade, like this Best Quick Steak Marinade recipe.)
+As sides, potatoes.
 Baked potatoes at that.
-I also love a good pork tenderloin, and also a good chicken breast.
+I also love a good pork tenderloin, and also a good chicken breast (such as my Best Grilled Chicken Recipe.)
 What goes with those?
 That’s right — baked potatoes.

 In fact, baked potatoes go with just about anything and everything.
 They are the blank canvas of the vegetable (okay, tuber) world, ready to be decorated in all sorts of ways, with all sorts of flavors and other ingredients.